fbazzarella/shuttle/README.md

 #### Shuttle Steps

-The steps are nothing more than Rake tasks that are performed at the time of integration.
-The order of the steps in the array will be the order they will be executed.
+The steps are nothing more than Rake tasks, performed at the integration time.
+The array steps order will be the execution order.
 You have the freedom to rearrange, add or delete steps according to your need.

 ##### Shuttle's pre-defined Steps: